digital-land/digital-land-frontend/README.md

  ## Components

  - Frontend components will use Jinja templates and will be organised so that the associated Sass/CSS and Javascript will exist in the same directory.

+## Partials

+- A partial is a shared piece of jinja which is the same across any digital land application.
+If the content or structure of the partial needs differ depending on it's context then it should be abstracted as a reusable component.